bossley9/foundations/doc/mathematical-principles.md

 There are two quantifiers we apply to predicates: universal and existential.

 The **universal quantifier, ∀**, asserts within a predicate that every variable value within the specified domain will make the predicate true.
+When writing quantifiers, we use the set inclusion operator ∈ to denote a single value from a variable domain.

 ```ts
 // Example 1: (∀x∈R)[x^2 >= 0]